Bootstraps for Dynamic Panel Threshold Models: Asymptotic theory

 We observe that the convergence rate of $\hat{\gamma}$ is $n^{1/4}$, which is slower than the standard $\sqrt{n}$-rate.
 Meanwhile, \cite{seo_dynamic_2016} show the $\sqrt{n}$-convergence rate for $\hat{\gamma}$ when the model is discontinuous.
 Intuitively, it would be more difficult to detect the precise threshold location when there is a kink than when there is a jump at the tipping point.
 More technically, when the threshold model is discontinuous and the Jacobian is not singular, the limit of the GMM objective function admits a quadratic approximation with respect to $\gamma$ at the true value, while the limit admits a quartic approximation for the continuous model.
-Hence, the limit objective function becomes flatter in $\gamma$ at the true value resulting in the slower convergence rate. \cite{hidalgo_robust_2019} also showed in the least square context that when the model is continuous, the convergence rate of the threshold estimator slows down to $n^{1/3}$, while it is superconsistent $n$-rate when the model is discontinuous.
+Hence, the limit objective function becomes flatter in $\gamma$ at the true value resulting in the slower convergence rate.
+On the other hand, \cite{hidalgo_robust_2019} showed that the least squares criterion converges to a limit which is quadratic near the true $\gamma$ if the model is continuous and has a kink otherwise.

 Moreover, we can observe that the asymptotic distribution of $\hat{\alpha}$ is also shifting to a non-normal distribution.
-Hence, standard inference methods based on the asymptotic normality becomes invalid for both coefficients and threshold location parameters in the continuous dynamic panel threshold model.
+Hence, standard inference methods based on the asymptotic normality become invalid for the continuous dynamic panel threshold model.

-The asymptotic distribution of the GMM estimator is identical to the distribution reported in Theorem 1 (b) in \cite{DovononHall2018}, which studies a smooth GMM problem with the degeneracy of the Jacobian. \cref{thm:asym} shows that even though the criterion of our threshold model is discontinuous, the same asymptotic distribution as that of \cite{DovononHall2018} appears.
+The asymptotic distribution of the GMM estimator is identical to the distribution reported in Theorem 1 (b) in \cite{DovononHall2018}, which studies a smooth GMM problem with the degeneracy of the Jacobian. \cref{thm:asym} shows that even though the criterion of our threshold model is discontinuous with respect to the parameter $\gamma$, the same asymptotic distribution as that of \cite{DovononHall2018} appears.
+Meanwhile, \cite{dovonon_bootstrapping_2017} show that the standard nonparametric bootstrap becomes invalid when the Jacobian degenerates.
+To address this issue, we propose different bootstrap methods in \cref{sec:bootstrap} for inference of the parameters.